Palantir555/palantir555.github.io/_posts/2016-12-14-reversing-huawei-5-reversing-firmware.md

 into the system that contains executable code.
 We override some address in the program so the execution flow jumps into the code we just injected.
-Now we can do anything that binary could do -in embedded systems like this one, where everything runs like root, it means immediate root pwnage.
+Now we can do anything that binary could do -in embedded systems like this one, where everything runs as root, it means immediate root pwnage.

 ![Introducing an unexpectedly long input](http://i.imgur.com/hbRsOrE.png)